zenodeapp/genesis-ethermint/utils/README.md

 This script installs the daemon as a service, which will automatically start the node whenever the device reboots (see [tgenesisd.service](/services/tgenesisd.service)).
 The setup scripts usually already call this, therefore it is not required to run this yourself.

+## my-peer-id.sh

+This script will print out your peer-id: _node-id@ip-address:port_.
+This is useful for sharing your node with others so that they can add you as a persistent peer.

+Bear in mind that the _port_ being echo'd is extracted from the _config.toml_-file.
+So if you start the node on a different port without explicitly stating this in the _config.toml_-file, then the outputted port may not represent the actual port this node uses.

+> Add a --local flag to echo a local IP address, instead of your (public) external address.

 ## shift-ports.sh

 This script is useful if you quickly want to replace the ports in the `config.toml` and `app.toml` files.
 It uses the script(s) from https://github.com/zenodeapp/port-shifter/tree/v1.0.0.
 If in doubt whether this is safe, you could always check the repository to see how it works.